 Option 4: Private Lending

 If you find an incredible deal that needs to close in two weeks, a private lender can fund it.
-If youβre doing a BRRRR and need short-term financing for the purchase and renovation, private lending or bridge loans bridge the gap until you can refinance into a conventional mortgage.
+If you’re doing a BRRRR strategy and need short-term financing for the purchase and renovation, private lending bridges the gap until you can refinance into a conventional mortgage.
 If you have complicated income or credit issues, a private lender gets you in the door while you sort things out.

 Who this is for: Investors who need speed, have unconventional situations, or are executing BRRRR strategies that require short-term financing.